 I advise all my customers to use gas stabilizers.
-It is especially important to engines that spend a good deal of time sitting idle.
+It is especially important for engines that spend a good deal of time sitting idle.
 Blended gas is the issue.
-The ethanol blend tends to damage the rubber and plastic components of the fuel system in addition ethanol goes stale pretty quickly.
+The ethanol blend tends to damage the rubber and plastic components of the fuel system.
+In addition, ethanol goes stale pretty quickly.

 How To Mix Gas Stabilizer

-Each manufacturer has its own ratio, I use a brand named Sta-bill.
-I mix 1/2 ounce (1 tablespoon) of stabilizer to one gallon of gas. l shake the can and add it to all my small engine kit.
-The engines do need to run a while to work the treated gas throughout the fuel system.
+Each manufacturer has its own ratio; I use a brand named Sta-bill.
+I mix 1/2 ounce (1 tablespoon) of stabilizer with one gallon of gas. l shake the can and add it to all my small engine kit.
+The engines do need to run for a while to work the treated gas throughout the fuel system.

 - About the Author

 John Cunningham is an Automotive Technician and writer at Lawnmowerfixed.com.

 He’s been a mechanic for over twenty-five years and shares his know-how and hands-on experience in our DIY repair guides.

 Johns’s fluff-free How-to guides help homeowners fix lawnmowers, tractor mowers, chainsaws, leaf blowers, power washers, generators, snow blowers, and more.